 For many businesses, website performance has a direct correlation with business success.
 Research indicates that websites with passing CWV scores may enjoy up to 37% more visibility in search results compared to pages that don’t (Beus); and that improved CWV scores can increase both revenue per visitor as well as conversion rate (Duong et al.).

-We have a case study that, while working with Akira, a women’s fashion boutique, Edgio was able to improve the website’s CWVs, bringing the first page load times from 5 seconds to ~1 second, improving CWV measurements and ultimately delivering a +30% increase in organic traffic, a +61% improvement in checkout initiations, and a 37% increase in conversion rate.
+While working with Akira, a women’s fashion boutique, Edgio was able to improve the website’s CWVs, bringing the first page load times from 5 seconds to ~1 second, improving CWV measurements and ultimately delivering a +30% increase in organic traffic, a +61% improvement in checkout initiations, and a 37% increase in conversion rate.

 Arguably the most important and impactful metric for page performance is LCP.
-Somewhat predictably, the most common example of Largest Contentful Paint is a “hero” image - a large image or video, usually taking up the full width of the viewport above the “fold,” and though the techniques for optimizing this element are the same as any other page resource, the time it takes for that resource to render is of pinnacle importance because this is the first main element that a user will experience.
+Somewhat predictably, the most common example of Largest Contentful Paint is a “hero” image - a large image or video, usually taking up the full width of the viewport above the “fold.”
+Though the techniques for optimizing this element are the same as any other page resource, the time it takes for that resource to render is of pinnacle importance because this is the first main element that a user will experience.

 Breaking down the request timing for the LCP element is tremendously useful in optimizing its performance.
 Any request made by a browser starts with the queue.
 Every millisecond LCP requests spend in the queue is a millisecond that will contribute to the LCP score, so if you find that these elements are spending a disproportionate amount of time languishing in the browser queue, investigate what’s being requested ahead of it and why, and take steps to prioritize the LCP resources.
-Maybe there are resources below the fold or other scripts that can be lazy-loaded or otherwise deferred.
+Maybe resources are below the fold, or other scripts that can be lazy-loaded or otherwise deferred.
 The order of operations is key.

 Typical culprits for higher CLS scores are: